Azoo-Multiverse/Jace-Berelen/TASKS/AI_guidelines.md

 do not use emojis

-write all files in french
+write all files in portuguese

-do not ask me too accept or I will switch to aider
+do not ask me to accept or any questions, just execute the tasks,  or I will switch to aider

+do not send me any text on the chat besides "taskX done".
+I can see all the changes on git later.

 for every task you complete successfully, move the taskX folder to DONE/taskX and write a human comprehensive taskX_report.md